 Goodness knows there’s room for it.
 According to Ashley Scherer of the charitable-services company AH, roughly 70 percent of nonprofits lack a marketing plan altogether.
 Scherer points out a number of reasons why they should remedy this ASAP.
 A plan helps you stay cost effective.
 It aids decision making.
 It helps craft clean communications.
 And it lets you know what failed to work in the past.

-For my part, I’d agree with her reasons, and I suspect the following list of 15 companies that employed SMS in their operations would too.
+For my part, I’d agree with her reasons, and I suspect the following list of 15 companies that employed SMS Text marketing in their operations would too.

 1) Arrowhead United Way